vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 ## Recent Updates

+TBD

+## [0.25.1] - 2024-04-26

+This was a stability and reliability release.
+We have made several improvements to VSecM Sentinel, helm charts, and Kubernetes manifests to make the system more reliable and resilient.

+### Changed

 * Converted VSecM Safe and SPIRE Server to StatefulSets (because they are stateful).
 * VSecM Sentinel "init command" loop now exits the container if it cannot execute commands after exponential backoff.
 The former behavior was to retry forever, and that was not a cloud-native way of handling the situation.
 Panicking early and thus killing the pod fixed issues with things like persistent volumes and CSI drivers.

+### Fixed

 * Minor bug fixes in the VSecM Sentinel init command workflow.

 ## [0.25.0] - 2024-04-24